 • Avoid connecting your wallet to unknown platforms.
 Only use trusted and reputable platforms to ensure the security of your wallet and funds.

-Stay protected from fake NFTs:
+Stay protected from fake tokens

 Conclusion